fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 =======================

 Most vector data providers support editing of layer data.
 Sometimes they support just a subset of possible editing actions.
-Use the :func:`capabilities` function to find out what set of functionality is supported
+Use the `capabilities <https://qgis.org/pyqgis/3.0/core/Vector/QgsVectorDataProvider.html#qgis.core.QgsVectorDataProvider.addFeatures>`_ function to find out what set of functionality is supported

 .. code-block:: python